Scoppio/megamek/megamek/README.md

 Infantry can move up and down inside buildings using the stairs.
 This is accomplished by using the "go up" and "go down" buttons.
 Also, infantry that jump into a building can use the "go up" and "go down" buttons to choose which floor to jump through the window of.
-Click the building hex you want to jump into first, and the game will pick the highest floor you can reach (or the roof).
+Click the building hex you want to jump into first, and the TWGame will pick the highest floor you can reach (or the roof).
 Then use the "go down" button to select a lower floor if you want to.

 The `Esc` key clears all current movement.